HumanSignal/label-studio/docs/source/guide/signup.md

 ---
-title: Create user accounts for Label Studio
+title: Set up user accounts for Label Studio
 type: guide
-order: 103
+order: 250
-meta_title: User Access
+meta_title: User Accounts
-meta_description: Label Studio Documentation for signing up, inviting users, and managing access to your data labeling, machine learning, and data science projects.
+meta_description: Label Studio Documentation for signing up and inviting users to your data labeling, machine learning, and data science projects.
 ---

 Sign up and create an account for Label Studio to start labeling data and setting up projects.

 Everyone with an account in Label Studio has access to the same functionality.
+If you're using Label Studio Enterprise, see [Manage access to Label Studio](manage_users.html) for details about what role-based access control is available.

 ## Create an account